NCBI-Codeathons/amr-2024-team-deng/README.md

 ### Data collection

 - Using the VAMPr(VAriant Mapping and Prediction of antibiotic resistance))bioinformatics tool, we acquired a dataset consisting of information about bacteria-antibiotic relationships.
-- Retrieve data from AST (Antimicrobial Susceptibility Testing) and MicroBig-EE databases.
+- Retrieve data from AST (Antimicrobial Susceptibility Testing) and MicroBig-EE databases with a focus on E coli.
+- Downlaod antibiotics' structure data from PubChem

 ### Data processing
 - Build a graph linking antibiotic data from AST to phenotype information.